 If a dose is missed, do not double the dose, and just continue with the next day’s dose.

-Before you stop taking Rosuvastatin, consult with your doctor about stopping the medication.
-If side effects are a concern, your doctor may be able to switch you to a different class of “statin” medications.
+Before you stop taking Rosuvastatin, consult with your doctor.
+If side effects are a concern, your doctor may be able to switch you to a different statin medication.

 Some of the most common side effects are